Elvis10ten/notes/src/papers/2022-01-11-no-silver-bullet—essence-and-accident-in-software-engineering.md

-# No Silver Bullet — Essence and Accident in Software Engineering — Paper Summary
+# No Silver Bullet — Essence and Accident in Software Engineering

 ["No Silver Bullet — Essence and Accident in Software Engineering” [PDF]](https://www.researchgate.net/publication/220477127_No_Silver_Bullet_Essence_and_Accidents_of_Software_Engineering) is a famous software engineering paper written by Turing Award winner Fred Brooks in 1987.
 This post summarizes the key ideas.